vivek-booshan/cs220-sp23/assign/hw3.md

 All variables must be declared inside functions.
 No variables should be global or `extern`.

-You must factor your code into functions, each function performing a distinct task.
-We give one required function prototype below under "Testing" but this should **NOT** be the only non-main function in your program.
+<strike style="color: gray;">You must factor your code into functions, each function performing a
+distinct task.
+We give one required function prototype below under "Testing" but this should <b>NOT</b> be the only non-main function in your program.</strike> We encourage you to create additional functions (beyond the required `match` function) if they help to simplify the implementation program.
+However, it's not a strict requirement.

 You may **NOT** use the C library `regex.h` or any inbuilt regular expression matching types in your program.